Get to Know Eileen

 A tireless advocate, Eileen has spent her entire professional career fighting for what matters most to her – healthy, sustainable and economically resilient communities.

 She has a track record of thoughtfully tackling challenges head on.
 She served as the Southeast Senior Fisheries Conservation Manager for a renowned environmental nonprofit.
 In that role, she often bridged the partisan gap in fisheries by bringing people to the table, collaborating and developing solutions that could work for all fishermen.

-After many years, she decided to focus on family and left her senior policy position to work alongside the love of her life, Matt, in commercial fishing.
-Yet Eileen never strayed far from policy and remains engaged with issues important to her coastal community.
-She serves as a member of the South Carolina Democratic Party (SCDP) Executive Committee and an active member and trained presenter for Higher Ground, a national flood victims advocacy group.
+After many years in fisheries advocacy, Eileen decided to focus on family and work alongside the love of her life, Matt, in commercial fishing.
+Yet she never strayed far from policy and remains engaged with issues important to her coastal community.
+Eileen is a 2018 graduate of SC Emerge, serves on the South Carolina Democratic Party's Executive Committee, and is an active member and trained presenter for Higher Ground, a national flood victims advocacy group.

 Eileen lives on James Island with Matt, and his daughters Mattie (18) and Mary (14).